 One doesn’t have to be in the country long to understand that New Zealanders appreciate the honour and distinction of gifting or receiving carved pounamu (New Zealand greenstone) on special occasions.

 So, when you’re competing in a massive, iconic, Rotorua-only event, what could be more significant and meaningful than receiving a pounamu pendant personally carved by Rotorua-born Māori carvers at a Rotorua-based family business?

-The thirteenth edition of the Tarawera Ultramarathon will take place on 13 February, and since 2018, the talented carvers at Mountain Jade have undertaken an annual ritual of creating beautiful toki (adze) pendants to be gifted to a particular group of competitors – the 200 or so who complete the longest distance, the 100 Miler (for us Kiwis, that’s a jaw-dropping 165.2 kilometres).
+Since 2018, the talented carvers at Mountain Jade have undertaken an annual ritual of creating traditional toki (adze) pendants to be gifted to a particular group of competitors in the Tarawera Ultramarathon: those who complete the longest distance, the 100 Miler (for us Kiwis, that’s a jaw-dropping 162.5 kilometres).

-“As athletes come together in Rotorua to take on this challenge, they will leave here forever connected by their experience and by the precious tāonga connecting them back to this experience and incredible location,” said Rich Barter, Mountain Jade ecommerce and brand manager.
+“As athletes come together in Rotorua to take on this challenge, they will leave here forever connected by their experience and by the precious tāonga [treasure] connecting them back to this experience and incredible location,” said Rich Barter, Mountain Jade ecommerce and brand manager, and Tarawera Ultra runner.

 “The trail-running community will be descending upon Rotorua from every corner of the globe and the event is always a celebration!
 To be able to gift people who shared this experience something to forever connect them after the event, and into the future, feels so appropriate.”